SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Ethics Statement

 \section{Ethics Statement}

-This work introduces \ours{}, a framework designed to enhance the reliability of large language models (LLMs) in multi-hop reasoning tasks through stepwise atomic feedback and error-correction.
+This work introduces \ours{}, a framework designed to enhance the reliability of LLMs in evidence-grounded multi-hop reasoning through LLM-as-verifier framework.
 We acknowledge several ethical considerations and potential broader impacts associated with its development and deployment.

-\paragraph{Transparency and Interpretability} A persistent ethical challenge with LLMs is their "black-box" nature, which obscures the rationale behind generated answers. \ours{} directly addresses this opacity by decomposing the complex multi-hop reasoning process into a fine-grained, stepwise atomic framework.
-This design transforms an otherwise opaque generation process into an inherently explainable system.
-By isolating each reasoning step and its corresponding feedback, researchers and practitioners can rigorously analyze the exact distribution of reasoning failures.
-This granular transparency not only facilitates precise, targeted error-correction but also promotes essential trust, accountability, and auditing capabilities in AI decision-making.
+\paragraph{Transparency and Interpretability} A persistent ethical challenge with LLMs is their ``black-box'' nature, which obscures the rationale behind generated answers. \ours{} addresses this opacity by decomposing multi-hop reasoning into atomic, evidence-grounded steps that can be independently verified.
+This design makes the reasoning process more transparent by allowing researchers and practitioners to inspect which intermediate steps are supported, unsupported, or corrected.
+By exposing step-level diagnoses and actionable guidance, \ours{} can support more precise error analysis, auditing, and accountability in AI-assisted reasoning systems.

-\paragraph{Computational Efficiency and Environmental Impact} Iterative reasoning and error-correction frameworks traditionally incur significant computational overhead due to repeated generation steps.
-However, \ours{} explicitly mitigates this issue by employing efficient KV caching mechanisms, rendering the additional inference-time cost negligible compared to standard single-pass generation.
-By achieving robust multi-hop reasoning without heavily inflating computational demands, our approach aligns with the growing ethical need for sustainable and energy-efficient AI.
+\paragraph{Computational Efficiency and Environmental Impact} Iterative reasoning and correction frameworks can incur additional computational overhead due to repeated generation and verification steps. \ours{} mitigates this issue by using efficient KV caching mechanisms to reduce redundant computation during iterative generation.
+While \ours{} still introduces additional inference-time verification cost compared to single-pass generation, our cost analysis shows that it can improve multi-hop reasoning reliability with a moderate computational overhead.
+This aligns with the broader need for more efficient and sustainable AI systems.

-\paragraph{Bias and Fairness} The performance and behavior of \ours{} inherently depend on the underlying pre-trained LLMs and the external knowledge corpora (e.g., retrieved Wikipedia passages) used for reasoning.
-These base models and datasets may contain historical, cultural, or demographic biases.
-While our error-correction taxonomy meticulously targets procedural, logical, and attribution errors, it is not explicitly designed to detect or mitigate social biases.
-Users must remain cautious, as the system might inadvertently reproduce or amplify existing biases present in the source material.
+\paragraph{Bias and Fairness} The performance and behavior of \ours{} depend on the underlying pre-trained LLMs and the external knowledge sources used for reasoning, such as retrieved Wikipedia passages.
+These models and corpora may contain historical, cultural, or demographic biases.
+While \ours{} targets procedural, attribution, logical, and answer-level reasoning errors, it is not explicitly designed to detect or mitigate social biases.
+Users should therefore remain cautious, as the system may reproduce or amplify biases present in the source material.